 Every trend you adopt needs to be in line with what you already like and wear.
 Otherwise you are just not going to wear it that often and it is going to look off.
 It must integrate into your personal style.
 That is why before buying any new garment or pair of shoes, you should try and visualise the rest of the outfit(s).

-What is more, whenever adopting a trend, you should make it your OWN.
+Important note: whenever adopting a trend, you should make it your OWN.
 Do not literally copy what you see.
 E.g.: a certain brand is fashionable?
 Do not buy the same piece as everyone else.
 A certain model is trending?
 Buy it in a different colour!
-Or buy from a different brand with a similar ethos (especially if it is cheaper!)
+Or buy from a different brand with a similar ethos (especially if it is cheaper!).
+This is going to sound cliché, but your goal is obviously not to look exactly like everyone else (even when buying into the same trends).

 Quick rule of thumb: whenever there is a new trend, ask yourself these 3 questions: